OPERATION OF THE ASTROLABE

 On following days the visibility period lengthens as the Sun moves

-A similar procedure applies to heliacal setting.
-Place the target
+A symmetrical procedure applies to heliacal setting.
+Place the

-on the western horizon and note the longitude of the ecliptic sitting
+target on the west horizon and note the longitude of the ecliptic

-on the first crepuscular circle in th west.
-The date of this situation
+sitting on the first crepuscular circle in th west.
+The date of this

 Find a target's heliometric rising and setting